-Further, MIIM considers environmental, social and governance ("ESG") factors within its fundamental assessment of macro, sector and company specific trends, as may be modified over time.
-Factors taken into consideration may include (but are not limited to): environmental factors such as the management of natural resources, carbon related issues, waste and recycling; social factors such as diversity and inclusion at the board of directors level, workplace policies, child labor and human rights; and governance factors such as board composition, share class structure and shareholder voting rights.
-MIIM believes that certain ESG factors have the potential to reduce the cost of capital, materially lower operating costs or increase the profitability of a company, which may, in turn, lead to higher investment returns by the Fund if it invests in such company.
-MIIM also believes incorporating such ESG factors may contribute to better investment returns by reducing the overall risk profile of the Fund's portfolio holdings.
+Further, MIIM considers various operational and structural factors within its fundamental assessment of macro, sector and company specific trends.
+Factors taken into consideration may include (but are not limited to): business model risks that may arise from general economic activity, interest rates, business input costs and changes to industry structure; governance factors such as board composition, share class structure and shareholder voting rights; environmental factors such as resource usage and carbon intensity; social factors such as workplace policies, child labor and human rights; and other qualitative factors that may impede a company's ability to reach stated goals and objectives.
+MIIM believes companies that reduce exposure to broad risk factors have the potential to reduce the cost of capital, materially lower operating costs or increase the profitability of a company, which may, in turn, lead to higher investment returns for the Fund.

 MIIM continuously monitors and evaluates investments held by the Fund to discern changes in trends, modify investment outlooks, and adjust valuations accordingly.
 MIIM attempts to mitigate excess risk through ownership of what it considers a well-diversified portfolio with broad representation across market industries and sectors.
-MIIM seeks to actively encourage management of the Fund's portfolio companies to improve their ESG factors with the goal of producing better investment results and positive environmental and societal outcomes.
+MIIM seeks to actively encourage management of the Fund's portfolio companies to make incremental positive changes to their business models and risk infrastructure with the goal of producing better investment results.
 From time to time, the Fund may focus its investments in a particular sector or sectors of the economy.
-MIIM will liquidate an investment based on several factors, including asset valuation. changes in prospective attributes, and purchases of alternative investments with potentially higher returns.
+MIIM will liquidate an investment based on several factors, including asset valuation, changes in prospective attributes, and purchases of alternative investments with potentially higher returns.
 MIIM generally will not immediately sell a stock merely due to market appreciation outside the Fund's target capitalization range if it believes the company has growth potential.